pythoncoder1234/Tanks-Multiplayer-Modding-API/README.md

 You can download the JAR file from GitHub releases.

-To create a project with the source code, just set it up like a normal Tanks modding project or extension creation project.
+To create a project with the source code... well, there's been some changes since v1.2.8+.
+Ask the Discord for help for now, I'll put some instructions here later.

 New Features:
 ---
+- Mixins

 [Older Changelogs](changelog.md)